-The Spro Café located on the 1st floor of the Academe will be open late 2023 (operating hours TBD).
-Spro will serve specialty coffee and offer an assortment of pastries, sandwiches, and salads.
+The Spro Café located on the 1st floor of the Academe.
+Spro serves specialty coffee and offers an assortment of pastries, sandwiches, and salads.

 After-Hours Options: Vending machines are in the Dining Commons on the 2nd floor of the 200 Building and are accessible anytime the building is open.
 These vending machines provide more substantial food options for when the Law Café is closed and you don't want to leave campus.